Community Leadership is shaping the next CLBC Strategic Plan

 Who is involved: In addition to our CLBC strategic planning team, CLBC has partnered with Urban Matters, a consulting group, to help design and support our engagement process.

 What they will do: Urban Matters will collect, analyze, and summarize all feedback from staff and the public.
-They will create a “What We Heard” report, which will be shared in April 2026.
+They will create a “What We Learned” report, which will be shared in Spring 2026.

-After the “What We Heard” report is shared, we will do additional engagement to confirm it accurately reflects input from staff, individuals we serve, and community partners, and make any necessary changes.
+After the “What We Learned” report is shared, we will do additional engagement to confirm it accurately reflects input from staff, individuals we serve, and community partners, and make any necessary changes.

-This input will shape the goals and activities in CLBC’s next 2026–2029 Strategic Plan, which will be released after Board approval in Fall 2026.
+This input will shape the goals and activities in CLBC’s next 2026–2029 Strategic Plan, which will be released after Board approval in late fall of 2026.

 Learn more about CLBC’s Strategic Planning Engagement Framework